- Forms for the most common needs

 - See “What is the MyPaws/DARS Degree Audit?”

 - Pattern of Attendance changes almost always involve changes to when you are going out on Co-op.
 POA changes are either setting your record to go out on a future Co-op or so that they won’t be going out on any further Co-ops.
-Since POA changes involve Co-op, please contact your Co-op advisor to initiate this change.
-You can find your Co-op advisor here.
+Since POA changes involve Co-op, please contact your Co-op coordinator to initiate this change.
+You can find your Co-op coordinator here.

 Internships most often receive credit in the form of a directed study.
 In order to sign up for a directed study, you’ll need to do the following: